danielkolpakov00/-mdia2294/README.md

-// Simple Invoice Calculator
+** Simple Invoice Calculator

-// Features:
+Features:

-// Constants defined at top
+Constants defined at top

-// Click event listener to run function
+Click event listener to run function

-// Javascript Inside <script> tag
+Javascript Inside <script> tag

-// Artithmetics
+Arithmetics

 // Green text message informing user if they are eligible for a 10% discount